Can you Skype in Space?

 - At 106,00ft our balloon popped and began descending

 Success!
-We were able to prove our theory and have some fun in the process.
+We were able to prove that Skype in space is possible and have some fun in the process.
 As we finished up our lunch, we received confirmation that our payload had returned to the earth.
 Next stop: our rendezvous point in Dolan Springs, Arizona.

 Where the $%&* is our stuff?